intuited/legendlore/readme.md

     >>> s.where(level=9).print()

 The `s` object is imported from `legendlore.repl`; it's a list-like object (with some added methods) that contains all of the spells in the game.
+It's an instance of the `legendlore.Spells` class.

 To list all level 4 Bard spells, sorted by level: